Left Continue shopping

 ¿Sabías que…?

-"El Manisero" ("The Peanut Vendor") isn't just a song — it's a real pregón, a street-seller's cry set to music by Moisés Simons.
-When it was recorded in 1928, it carried the sound of Havana's sidewalks around the world.
+"El Manisero" ("The Peanut Vendor") isn't just a song — it's a real pregón, an actual street-seller's cry that Moisés Simons set to music.
+Record it in 1928 and suddenly the sound of a Havana sidewalk is playing on the other side of the world.

 La comida